-Running is cardiovascular exercise per excellence.
+Running is a fantastic cardiovascular exercise.

-The Road to trouble…
+The Road to Trouble

 With every stride you take, your lower limbs are forced to flex and extend over and over to propel you down the road.

-Why stretching is vital?
+Why is stretching vital?

-What Runners Need to Stretch?
+What Runners Need to Stretch

-(1) The hamstrings,
+(1) The hamstrings

-(2) The quads,
+(2) The quads

 How to Stretch

-The Runners Stretching Routine
+The Runner’s Stretching Routine